-Despite their relative success, these previous learning algorithms had several shortcomings: (i) they relied on the availability of an annotation of activation/repression signs to the edges of the signaling network, thus limiting the search to logical functions that are monotone in an appropriate set of inputs; (ii) they relied on having an initial model in which each Boolean function is associated with a superset of the actual terms in its DNF representation - moreover, in some cases very simple Boolean functions were assumed (e.g., in [5] it is assumed that a function evaluates to TRUE iff all its member activators (at most two) are active and all its member repressors (at most one) are inactive); and (iii) in most cases (except in [5]) heuristic rather than exact search algorithms were used.
+Despite their relative success, these previous learning algorithms had several shortcomings: (i) they relied on the availability of an annotation of activation/repression signs to the edges of the signaling network, thus limiting the search to logical functions that are monotone in an appropriate set of inputs; (ii) they relied on having an initial model in which each Boolean function is associated with a superset of the actual terms in some DNF representation of it; and (iii) in most cases heuristic rather than exact search algorithms were used; the only exception is the work of [7], but their algorithm was demonstrated on a very simple model where the Boolean functions are assumed to typically have at most two inputs.

 Here we suggest a novel algorithm for learning a Boolean model with two key advantages over previous work: (1) the algorithm allows learning general Boolean functions, with a particularly efficient learning scheme for symmetric threshold functions.
-In particular, it can deal with functions whose DNF terms are unknown and does not necessarily need an annotation of edge signs.
-(2) The algorithm is guaranteed to find an optimum solution.
-We apply our algorithm to learn a Boolean model for two well-studied growth and inflammatory systems: epidermal growth factor receptor (EGFR) signaling and interleukin 1 (IL-1) signaling.
+Importantly, it can deal with unknown Boolean functions and does not necessarily need an annotation of edge signs.
+(2) The algorithm is guaranteed to find a maximum-fit solution, i.e., one that minimizes disagreements with experimental data.
+We apply our algorithm to learn Boolean models for two well-studied growth and inflammatory systems: epidermal growth factor receptor (EGFR) signaling and interleukin 1 (IL-1) signaling.
 We compare our learned models to state-of-the-art manual models for these systems.
 We show that our algorithm produces accurate reconstructions and can successfully pinpoint possible modifications to a model that will improve its fit to the experimental data.